ISL 2018-19: FC Goa's Ahmed Jahouh - I enjoy playing passes and making tackles | Goal.com

 The Moroccan midfielder has been amongst the most impressive players in the league.
 In his 17 appearances in the ongoing ISL season, Jahouh currently leads individual statistics for the most number of touches (1560), passes (1300) and tackles (102).

 "I played under this coach (Lobera) before (at Moghreb Tétouan).
 I know what he wants and also now I have the experience of playing in India.
 I know football in India and I know more players.
-I think this year has been better for me," he stated.
+I think this year has been better for me," he expressed to Goal.

 FC Goa have built a reputation for playing an attractive brand of football and are arguably the most entertaining side to watch.
 While their defence was under the scanner for most of last season, this time around they have been defensively solid.